 February or March 2020 (due)

 A 2017 peace agreement between the government and all but one of the armed militias did little to stop the violence.
 Fighting continues despite a new agreement signed in February 2019 that gave government roles to some of the insurgent leaders.
-The government has extremely limited – if any – power outside Bangui, the capital.
-Violence could break out again around the elections.
-Civilians continue to face attacks from various armed groups.
+In the same vein, the government has extremely limited – if any – power outside Bangui, the capital.
+Consequently, violence could break out again around the elections.
+Moreover, civilians continue to face attacks from various armed groups.

 Political parties in Central African Republic are weak – a large chunk of the National Assembly members are independents and the parties that do function tend to be vehicles for specific politicians rather than ideologies.
 Opposition party activists – and journalists who write about them – face intimidation.